wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 * Bundle the `Fruit` library with the CorDapp.
-This means creating a Fat-JAR containing all the required code.
+This means creating a fat `.jar` containing all the required code.
 * Add the dependency as another attachment to the transaction manually.

 These options have pros and cons, which are now discussed:

 The first approach is fairly straightforward and does not require any additional setup.
 Just declaring a `compile` dependency will by default bundle the dependency with the CorDapp.
-One obvious drawback is that CorDapp JARs can grow quite large in case they depend on large libraries.
+One obvious drawback is that CorDapp `.jar` files can grow quite large in case they depend on large libraries.
 Other more subtle drawbacks will be discussed below.

 The second approach is more flexible in cases where multiple applications depend on the same library but it currently requires an additional security check to be included in the contract code.
-The reason is that given that anyone can create a JAR containing a class your CorDapp depends on, a malicious actor could just create his own version of the library and attach that to the transaction instead of the legitimate one your code expects.
+The reason is that given that anyone can create a `.jar` containing a class your CorDapp depends on, a malicious actor could just create his own version of the library and attach that to the transaction instead of the legitimate one your code expects.
 This would allow the attacker to change the intended behavior of your contract to his advantage.
 See [Code samples for dependent libraries and CorDapps](#code-samples-for-dependent-libraries-and-cordapps) for an example.